Deepam-Aggarwal/codify/README.md

 An online e-learning platform for anyone to view, use and learn coding in the easiest way.
 It is free of cost and don't require a credit card.
 Yes you hear that right, you don't need to pay!
 We don't take any joining fee, teaching fee..Our platform is totally free of cost.<hr>

 ## What it includes?
-It has a place to learn concepts from basics like they are taught in any educational institution.<br>A section to view different codes, short projects that give you practical knowledge of the concepts you learner just now.<hr>
+It has a place to learn concepts from basics like they are taught in any educational institution.<br>A section to view different codes, short projects that give you practical knowledge of the concepts you learnt just now.<hr>

 ### We had made it with ❤️ and passion.
 If you have any idea or want to contribute so we are glad to hear from you.<hr>